smart-on-fhir/fhir-bulk-data-docs/authorization.md

 * validate the signature on the JWT
 * check that the JWT `exp` claim is valid
 * check that the JWT `aud` claim matches the server's OAuth token URL (the URL to which the token was `POST`ed)
-* check that this is not a `jti` value previously encountered for the given `sub` within the maximum allowed authentication JWT lifetime (5 minutes).
+* check that this is not a `jti` value previously encountered for the given `iss` within the maximum allowed authentication JWT lifetime (5 minutes).
 This check prevents replay attacks.
 * ensure that the `client_id` provided is known and matches the JWT's `iss` claim

 To resolve a key to verify signatures, a server follows this algorithm: